IRRI-South-Asia-Hub/Et-GWAS/README.md

 Et-GWAQS is an R package for assocaition study that combines extreme bulk pooling and allele frequency measurement to facilitate the detection of associations between genetic variants and target traits.

 ## Web tool
+This method is easy to use.
 Et-GWAS is hosted by a Shiny web server at https://et-gwas.shinyapps.io/Et-GWAS/ This can be utilized for easier and quiker associotion analysis since it utilizes the low density genotypic data with ~30K SNPs.

 ## Installation